dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 Performance Comparison: Embedding Time
 --------------------------------------

-The :class:`~dwave.system.samplers.DWaveCliqueSampler` class reduces the overhead of repeatedly finding minor embeddings for applications that submit a sequence of problems that are all sub-graphs of a clique that can be embedded on the QPU sampling the problems.
+The :class:`~dwave.system.samplers.DWaveCliqueSampler` composed sampler reduces the overhead of repeatedly finding minor embeddings for applications that submit a sequence of problems that are all sub-graphs of a clique that can be embedded on the QPU sampling the problems.

 The table below shows the minor-embedding times\ [#]_ for a series of random problems of increasing size\ [#]_.
 Some interesting differences are bolded.